leejet/stable-diffusion.cpp/README.md

-  -i, --init-img [IMAGE]             path to the input image, required by img2img --mask [MASK]                      path to the mask image, required by img2img with mask --control-image [IMAGE]            path to image condition, control net -r, --ref-image [PATH]             reference image for Flux Kontext models (can be used multiple times) -o, --output OUTPUT                path to write result image to (default: ./output.png) -p, --prompt [PROMPT]              the prompt to render -n, --negative-prompt PROMPT       the negative prompt (default: "")
+  -i, --init-img [IMAGE]             path to the input image, required by img2img --mask [MASK]                      path to the mask image, required by img2img with mask --control-image [IMAGE]            path to image condition, control net -r, --ref-image [PATH] or [PATH,N] reference image for Flux Kontext models (can be used multiple times).
+                                     PATH is the path to the reference image.
+                                     Optionally, you can specify an integer identifier N (default = 1) after a comma to set the index of reference image.
+                                     Reference indices are only supported by some fine-tunes of Flux Kontext with proper multi-reference support.
+                                     Reference images with the same index will be stitched together and seen as one image.
+  -o, --output OUTPUT                path to write result image to (default: ./output.png) -p, --prompt [PROMPT]              the prompt to render -n, --negative-prompt PROMPT       the negative prompt (default: "")